Evgeney-S/rsschool-devops-course-tasks/README.md

 ### Introduction

 All environment was set up in previous task.

+The environment was set up in Windows OS using PowerShell to manage it.

 Npm scripts have been created to automate environment management (`package.json`):

 ```